Another Word For LEARNED

 withheld

-Adjective : That one has withheld; kept from the possession or knowledge of another.
+Adjective : That has been kept or held back from the possession or knowledge of another.

 withdrawn